Crito-VanaheimServers/ASA_Server_Control_Bot/README.md

 Nitrado servers can take advantage of game chat to discord and from discord, mod updates to discord, player count status on bot, and rcon commands sent from discord

-If you run multiple servers you can install one of these for each server. will be working in code to have it control multiple servers not needing multiple bots in future.
+f you run multiple servers this bot will handle them all if config is setup for multiple bots.

-This works with Server API if you use it.
-In ASA_The_Island_Start.bat is provided line for specifying the exe to use.
+This works with Server API if you use it details in example config.

 BUTTONS
     Start button: Starts server if it is not running